Backing Up Beaker

 “Sometimes, when you hunt for killers, they find you.”

 According to the scoreboard, our side was losing.
-We had one bad guy down in his own blood, but still two bad guys we couldn’t find.
+We had one bad guy down with about 8 or 9 holes in him, but still two bad guys we couldn’t find.
 Three good guys had been shot.
-The agent at our feet, Susan Lynn Rodriguez, was face down in her own rapidly expanding puddle of precious blood.
+The agent at our feet, Susan Lynn Rodriguez, was face down in a rapidly expanding puddle of precious blood.
 Mike R, her partner, was crouched next to her, telling her to hang in there, but she wasn’t responding.

-I was good with a rifle; the top marksman from my Security Police and Border Patrol academies, I had only weeks before competed with an M14 at the Texas State Police Games near Dallas.
+I was good with a rifle; the top marksman from my Security Police and Border Patrol academies, I had only weeks before competed with a USBP issued M14 at the Texas State Police Games near Dallas.

 But there were no more bad guys we could see that needed our immediate attention, and Susan did, so I handed my carbine to Beaker–he seemed very grateful for the upgrade in range and firepower–and tended to Susan as best I could.

 A few minutes later, when an ambulance rolled into that Warm zone, there was still some hope we could get her back.
-I didn’t know the bullet that had hit her in the neck had bounced off her spine and lacerated the main artery serving her right arm and right brain, at or near the junction with her aorta.
+I didn’t know the bullet that had hit her in the neck had bounced off her spine and lacerated her carotid, as well as the main artery serving her right arm and right brain, at or near the junction with her aorta.

-There was also a Cameron County deputy who had been pierced through the lung by a rifle bullet, but some of his partners had stuck him in a cruiser and rushed him to Valley Baptist Medical Center.
+There was also a Cameron County deputy, Corporal Raul “Rilo” Rodriguez Sr., who had been pierced through the lung by a rifle bullet, but some of his partners had stuck him in a cruiser and rushed him to Valley Baptist Medical Center.
 He survived.

-With no more good guys to tend to (I wasn’t about to venture from the safety of our circled wagons to tend to the killer, who was on the edge of a corn field, where his partners in crime might be lurking to ambush us), I went back to Briones and asked for my rifle back.
+With no more good guys to tend to (I wasn’t about to venture from the safety of our circled wagons to tend to the killer, who was on the edge of a corn field, where his accomplices might have been lurking to ambush us), I went back to Briones and asked for my rifle back.
 He seemed reluctant to part with it.

 A year or so later, we rolled up behind Beaker in Galveston Bend.
-He had stopped three men in a car, by himself.
+He had stopped three men in a car, and was searching it for dope.

 That’s rural law enforcement.